-Cumulative projected calendar year ground-up indemnity and expense costs from Exhibit 5.1, Item 16.
-Allocation method of calendar year losses to policy year is by equal weighting to each year.
-Ultimate value is calculated by continuation of patterns beyond months shown.
+Notes: - Cumulative projected calendar year ground - up indemnity costs losses from Exhibit 5.1, Item (16).

+- Allocation method of calendar year losses to policy year is by equal weighting to each year.

+- Ultimate value is calculated by continuation of patterns beyond months shown.